Catalogs, Databases, & Collections Guides

 Catalogue of English Literary Manuscripts 1450-1700 (CELM)

 Detailed descriptions of the Rosenbach’s complete holdings of selected British authors of the sixteenth and seventeenth centuries.
-Click here for a list of included authors.
+Search for the Rosenbach on the Repositories page.

 If you need further assistance, the collections staff also welcomes and answers brief inquiries from off-site researchers by phone, e-mail, or via our on-line Collections-Based Inquiries form.